-Two decades later, in Montreal, evolved Canada's first truly independent avant-garde art movement - the Automatistes, with artists such as Borduas and Riopelle, guided by the precedents of Cubism and Surrealism.
+Two decades later, in Montreal, Canada's first truly independent avant-garde art movement--the Automatistes--evolved with artists such as Paul-Emile Borduas and Jean-Paul Riopelle, guided by the precedents of Cubism and Surrealism.

 After the Second World War, abstraction spread across Canada, manifesting itself in significant regional movements.
-The Painters Eleven, in Toronto, were stimulated by American Abstract Expressionism in New York in the 1940s and 1950s.
+The Painters Eleven, in Toronto, were stimulated by abstract expressionism, which had taken root in New York in the 1940s and 1950s.

 Vancouver artists created landscape based lyrical abstractions influenced by native culture, mysticism and to some degree British art.